gntlmnoffice/archlinux-guide/settings.md

 #### Multiple monitors
 - Install `arandr` a graphical interface for `xrandr` to manage multiple monitors, or use `xorg-xrandr` directly from the terminal instead.

+#### Screen tearing and picom
+- Use [this video](https://www.youtube.com/watch?v=MfL_JkcEFbE) to determine if the screen is tearing.
+- To avoid tearing install `picon` and add `picon &` to `~/.xinitrc`.
+This is a compositor, by default it adds shadows and fading animations, these effects can be disabled in the config.